-Teams will have no more than a 10-minute grace period to have the minimum number of players to start a game, which is 6 men and 2 women.
+Teams will have no more than a 10-minute grace period to have the minimum number of players to start a game, which is 8 women.
 At that point, the umpire will start the game, and the teams will play with whatever players are available.
 Umpires will let the teams know how much time is left to finish the games.